Climate Resilience Design Standards Tool

 Project Overview

-• a preliminary climate change exposure and risk rating;
+• a preliminary climate change hazard exposure and risk rating;

 • recommended climate resilience design standards for projects with physical assets; and,

-• guidelines with best practices to support implementation.
+• guidance with best practices to support implementation.

-The project deliverables are grounded in scientific methodology using available climate science data for Massachusetts, and will be enhanced over time to incorporate new science, additional or changing climate hazards, and ongoing stakeholder feedback.
+The Tool outputs are grounded in scientific methodology using available climate science data for Massachusetts, and will be enhanced over time to incorporate new science, additional or changing climate hazards, and ongoing stakeholder feedback.

 Project Overview PDF

-Project Inputs and Preliminary Climate Risk Rating Output
+Project Inputs and Preliminary Climate Risk Screening Output

-The Climate Resilience Design Standards Tool prompts users to input project information.
-Based on these responses and the project location, the tool determines a preliminary climate exposure rating for the overall project, by climate hazard (sea level rise/storm surge, precipitation, temperature).
-This rating, combined with the consequence of impact of that asset failing (determined by user responses to a series of questions), informs a preliminary climate risk rating for each asset, by climate hazard.
+The Climate Resilience Design Standards Tool (Version 1.4) prompts users to input project information.
+Based on these responses and the project location, the Tool determines a preliminary climate hazard exposure rating for the overall project, by climate hazard (sea level rise/storm surge, precipitation, temperature).
+This rating, combined with the consequence of impact of that asset failing (determined by user responses to a series of questions), informs a preliminary climate risk screening for each asset, by climate hazard.

 Climate Resilience Design Standards Output

-The tool also provides projects recommended “Climate Resilience Design Standards.”
+The Tool also provides projects recommended “Climate Resilience Design Standards.”
 Standards are defined for this project as, “a scientifically based process or method that produces a consistent outcome, which uniformly guides users in the selection of planning horizons, return period, and flexible design criteria, by climate parameter.”
 The recommended standards utilize available statewide climate data to provide a consistent methodology for developing design criteria values.
 The methodologies are structured in tiers to reflect the level of effort associated with using the climate data to generate design criteria values, and are recommended based on project useful life and criticality.
+With the Version 1.4 release (February 2025), the Tool provides projected numeric outputs for several coastal and precipitation design criteria.
+Further, for water surface elevation and wave action water elevation design criteria (applicable to projects exposed to sea level rise), Version 1.4 now includes maps.
+Finally, Version 1.4 now includes projected numeric outputs for most temperature design criteria.
+An additional resource is included below that contains the in-tool guidance for the design standards section for easy reference.

 Climate Resilience Design Standards PDF

-The Climate Resilience Design Guidelines provide general design guidance to consider while implementing the recommended standards.
-The Guidelines are overarching climate resilience principles that are not specific to project type or climate hazards, and are illustrated through example best practices.
-Forms are also provided to guide users through the Guidelines’ considerations and document decision making throughout the planning process.
+The Climate Resilience Design Guidance provides general design guidance to consider while implementing the recommended standards.
+The Guidance is overarching climate resilience principles that are not specific to project type or climate hazards, and are illustrated through example best practices.
+Forms are also provided to guide users through the Guidance considerations and document decision making throughout the planning process.

 Additional forms include: